-I started making these back when Bart and I were both in grad school, and we’d eat them in the car on the thirty minute drive down to UT Austin.
+I started making these banana blueberry muffins back when Bart and I were both in grad school, and we’d eat them in the car on the thirty minute drive down to UT Austin.

-That was in 2008 and now, nine years later, we still almost ALWAYS have some in our freezer.
-Bart has one for breakfast nearly every morning.
+That was in 2008 and now, a decade later, we still almost ALWAYS have some of these banana blueberry muffins in our freezer.

 Even after all these years, I can’t resist one when they’ve just come out of the oven.
 They are just so delicious.

-At this point, I could make them in my sleep.
+At this point, I could make these banana blueberry muffins in my sleep.